 Barcelona’s metro is a large network with 12 lines, known as L1-L12.
-The transport organisation for the city: ‘Transports Metropolitans de Barcelona’ (TMB) runs most of the lines.
+The transport organization for the city: ‘Transports Metropolitans de Barcelona’ (TMB) runs most of the lines.
 However, the metro also extends to some commuter rail network trains (FGC).
 This can be an especially useful means to use to get around.
 The stops are abundant and often located close to many of the major landmarks and sights.
-Operating times are Sunday-Thursday 5am-Midnight, Until 2am on Fridays and throughout the night on Saturdays.
-A single ticket costs €2.20 for one journey and is validated upon entry through the barriers.
+Operating times are Sunday-Thursday 05:00 am-midnight, until 02:00 am on Fridays and throughout the night on Saturdays.
+A single ticket costs €2.20 for one journey and are validated upon entry through the barriers.

-There is also the Barcelona city bus tour that provides an audio commentary of the key sights throughout town.
-This is available in multiple languages, immersing you in a historical story of the city.
+There is also the Barcelona city bus tour that provides audio commentary of the key sights throughout town.
+This is available in multiple languages, immersing you in the historical story of the city.
 The bus takes you on a double-decker trip across 3 routes, highlighting the major landmarks.
-It is the best way to cover the majority of the city, hassle free.
+It is the best way to cover the majority of the city, hassle-free.
 If you would like to order tickets for this tour in advance, you can when you book with us.
 Select them as an extra and we will deliver them to you in your Welcome pack.

-Within the city there are two cable car systems.
+Within the city, there are two cable car systems.
 One ascends Montjuïc Hill to the Montjuïc Castle (Montjuic Aerial Tramway) and the other across the Port Vell.
 It connects Montjuïc Hill with the Barceloneta seaside.
-There are also a couple of others operating within the metropolitan area limits: the Aeri de Montserrat (cable car that assists ascension of Montserrat hill) and the Teleferic d’Olesa a Esparreguera.
-A single journey ticket will cost €10 and a return €15, with total ride time of about 5 minutes.
+There are also a couple of others operating within the metropolitan area limits: the Aeri de Montserrat (cable car that assists the ascension of Montserrat hill) and the Teleferic d’Olesa an Esparreguera.
+A single journey ticket will cost €10 and a return €15, with a total ride time of about 5 minutes.

 Thirdly, the Tibidabo funicular connects the Plaça del Doctor Andreu with the Tibidabo mountain summit.
 Atop there is an amusement park and the Temple Expiatori del Sagrat Cor.
 Ticket prices vary.
 Montjuïc and Vallvidrera trains are part of the metro system, so cost the same price as an ordinary metro ticket.
 The Tibidabo funicular costs €7.70 without amusement park tickets or €4.50 with tickets for the amusement park.